BlockstreamResearch/bip-frost-dkg/README.md

     return individual_pk(seckey)
 ```

-The public keys are set to each other.
+The public keys are sent to each other.
 Every participant stores the received public keys in the `pubkeys` array.

 ```python